strongloop/loopback-authorization-extension/README.md

 1. define `User`, `Group`, `Role`, `Permission` models
 2. define, bind `User`, `Group`, `Role`, `Permission` repositories
 3. bind your `dataSource`
+4. create `Permissions`
-4. bind the `AuthorizationComponent`
+5. bind the `AuthorizationComponent`
-5. add `AuthorizationMixin` to your application
+6. add `AuthorizationMixin` to your application
-6. add `AuthorizationActionProvider` to your custom http sequence handler
+7. add `AuthorizationActionProvider` to your custom http sequence handler
-7. use `GetUserPermissionsProvider` to find user permissions when `signin` and `save` the permissions in user's session
+8. use `GetUserPermissionsProvider` to find user permissions when `signin` and `save` the permissions in user's session

 Now, let's try these